915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 `pip` has many more options.
 Consult the [Installing Python Modules](../installing/index.html#installing-index) guide for complete documentation for `pip`.
-When youâve written a package and want to make it available on the Python Package Index, consult the [Python packaging user guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
+When you’ve written a package and want to make it available on the Python Package Index, consult the [Python packaging user guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/).